int19h/jbomohi/dict/fa'ai'ai/comments.md

 (in general function form) can be expressed via "fa'ai'ai" where $f$ = '+' ("{su'i}"), $g$ = '$dr$', and $S$ = "ro".

+## 2019-09-08T05:41:45Z — krtisfranks (comment 3517, on definition 71498, in reply to 3516)

+Re: Example

+(It did not display before, so I am hoping to fix that)

+krtisfranks wrote:
+> Example: Ultimate digital roots are preserved under integer addition.
+Let "dr" denote the ultimate digital root function in decimal base.
+Then for any nonnegative integer m and for any natural numbers n_1, n_2, ..., n_m, it is true that dr(n_1 + n_2 +...+ n_m) = dr(n_1) + dr(n_2) +...+
+dr(n_m), where m = 0 implies an empty sum which we conventionally define to be equal to 0.
+The rhs in that equation (in general function form) can be expressed via "fa'ai'ai" where f = '+' (Lojban: "{su'i}"), g = 'dr', and S = "ro".